 1 (1) Methane is a powerful greenhouse gas, with 2 about 80 times the warming power of carbon dioxide 3 on a 20-year time horizon.
 4 (2) Rigorous estimates suggest that at least 25 5 percent of the rise in global temperatures since the 6 industrial revolution is due to methane emissions.
 7 (3) Public health experts believe that methane 8 is a key contributor to the formation of ground level 9 ozone and particulate pollution, which causes a wide 10 range of cardiovascular and lung-related diseases.
 11 (4) These facts suggest that methane is a 12 threat to human, animal, and plant life and health.
 13 (5) The intended purpose of enacting a meth- 14 ane border adjustment mechanism (MBAM) is to 15 conserve exhaustible natural resources by preventing 16 emissions and is made effective in conjunction with 17 regulations and charges on methane emissions from 18 domestic oil and natural gas producers under section 19 136 of the Clean Air Act (42 U.S.C.
 7436).
 20 (6) Highly cost-effective methods of reducing 21 methane emissions-such as MBAMs-have been 22 well-studied and are ready for implementation.
 23 (7) Research suggests that while the impact of 24 an MBAM on the price of fossil fuels would likely be minimal, it could have a significant impact on methane emissions.

-(8) By working with countries that are major 3 4 importers of oil and gas to enact similar MBAMs, in 5 partnership with the European Union, having al-6 ready enacted its own border measure, the United States Government can both help strengthen the 7 8 market for exports of clean United States gas and 9 encourage other oil and gas producing countries to 10 reduce their methane emissions.

-11 SEC.
-3. ESTABLISHMENT OF METHANE BORDER ADJUST12 MENT MECHANISM.

-(a) IN GENERAL.-Chapter 38 of the Internal Revenue Code of 1986 is amended by adding at the end the following new subchapter:

-16 "Subchapter E-Methane Border Adjustment 17 Mechanism
+(8) By working with countries that are major importers of oil and gas to enact similar MBAMs, in partnership with the European Union, having already enacted its own border measure, the United States Government can both help strengthen the market for exports of clean United States gas and encourage other oil and gas producing countries to reduce their methane emissions.
+SEC.
+3. ESTABLISHMENT OF METHANE BORDER ADJUST MENT MECHANISM. (a) In General.-Chapter 38 of the Internal Revenue Code of 1986 is amended by adding at the end the following new subchapter: "Subchapter E-Methane Border Adjustment Mechanism "Sec.

-"Sec.
 4691.
 Methane border adjustment mechanism.

-18 "SEC.
+"SEC.
 4691.
-METHANE BORDER ADJUSTMENT MECHANISM.

-19 "(a) IN GENERAL.-There is hereby imposed a tax 20 on any methane adjustment substance sold or used by the 21 importer thereof.

-- 22 "(b) Amount of Tax.- - 23 "(1) IN GENERAL.-The amount of tax imposed 24 under subsection (a) with respect to any methane
+METHANE BORDER ADJUSTMENT MECHANISM "(a) In General.-There is hereby imposed a tax on any methane adjustment substance sold or used by the importer thereof. "(b) Amount of Tax.- (1) IN GENERAL The amount of tax impaged "(1) In general.-The amount of tax imposed

 1 adjustment substance shall be the amount that bears 2 the same ratio to the total methane emissions charge 3 for the country in which such substance was pro- 4 duced or extracted (determined for the second cal- 5 endar year preceding the calendar year of such sale 6 or use) as- 7 "(A) the volume of such substance, bears 8 to 9 "(B) the total volume of such substance 10 produced or extracted in such country (deter- 11 mined for such second preceding calendar year).
-12 "(2) TOTAL METHANE EMISSIONS CHARGE.- 13 For purposes of this section, the term 'total methane 14 emissions charge' means, with respect to any foreign 15 country, the total amount of charges with respect to 16 facilities located in such country which would be im- 17 posed under section 136 of the Clean Air Act (42 $$ 18 U.S.C.
+12 "(2) Total methane emissions charge.- 13 For purposes of this section, the term 'total methane 14 emissions charge' means, with respect to any foreign 15 country, the total amount of charges with respect to 16 facilities located in such country which would be im- 17 posed under section 136 of the Clean Air Act (42 18 U.S.C.
 7436) if- 19 "(A) such facilities were located in the 20 United States, and 21 "(B) subsection (c) of such section were 22 applied without regard to 'that reports more 23 than 25,000 metric tons of carbon dioxide' and 24 all that follows.